Lunch or brunch, coffee or cocktails, views of the Acropolis or old movie projections. Here are some great places to eat and drink in Athenian hotels.

 An art deco landmark updated with contemporary Greek art and custom-made furniture, Perianth hotel is the sexy new kid on the block on buzzing Agia Irini Square.
 The whole square is pedestrianised and cafés and restaurants spill onto the sidewalks.
 This is where locals come to sip iced coffee in the sunshine, while reading a newspaper, people watching or chatting for hours.
 On the ground floor of the Perianth, Il Barreto is an all-day Italian restaurant that looks more like a grand brasserie.
 The extensive breakfast buffet is also available for non-guests (an excellent option if you’re staying at an airbnb nearby).
 Their apricot and almond tart goes perfectly well with their excellent, single-estate coffee and quality teas.
 You can order cooked breakfast dishes, (like scrambled eggs with tomatoes and feta or asparagus omelette) throughout the day, or pop in for one of their sophisticated sandwiches (the baguette with chicken and mushrooms is highly recommended).
 Athenians stop by after-work drinks—a bottle of wine paired with a platter of cheese and charcuterie, or a chili peach martini made with tsipouro (Greek grappa).
 For something more substantial, try their freshly baked focaccia stuffed with gorgonzola and peperoncino, a thin-crust pizza (the vegetarian options are ace) or a classic pasta dish such as cacio e pepe (butter, pecorino and black pepper).

 Dip a perfectly-seasoned fry into the ketchup at Muse Bistro and you know you’re onto a winner.
 It’s spiked with cardamom and cloves - and along with almost everything at this hotel eaterie, set inside a revamped 1930s bank building, it's made in-house.
 There’s fragrant peinirli with 24-hour matured dough and home-roasted nuts with paprika and thyme that pair perfectly with their sassy cocktails (carrot Margarita, anyone?).
-Opening a hotel anywhere right now takes steady nerves, but the six-storey Gem Society has swiftly become a local’s hangout, thanks to inventive, affordable gastronomy and cracking co-ordinates— an olive pit’s throw from foodie hub, Evripidou Street, and the hip bars of Kolokotroni and Praxitelous Streets.
-The all-day menu is well-rounded with neighbourhood canteen prices; but it's their à la carte game that dazzles.
+The six-storey Gem Society has swiftly become a local’s hangout (since opening mid-2020), thanks to inventive, affordable gastronomy and cracking co-ordinates— an olive pit’s throw from foodie hub, Evripidou Street, and the hip bars of Kolokotroni and Praxitelous Streets.
+There's a well-rounded all-day menu; but it's their à la carte game that dazzles.
 Greek classics get a glow up: Greek salad with cucumber gazpacho, feta mousse and olive crackers.
 Moussaka re-visited as ravioli with anthotyro goat’s cheese.
 Souvlaki revved up with crispy pulled pork and tomato marmalade.
-Indulge also in fine dining fare (sautéed scallops with smoked trout and black rice chips) without robbing the bank.
+Indulge in fine dining fare (sautéed scallops with smoked trout and black rice chips) without robbing the bank.